 The LEDs are also polarized.
 Note the "+" marking on the placement diagram.
 The long pin of the LED should be in that "+" hole.
 The "flat side" of the LED should be adjacent to the OTHER hole.

-Again, entirely tin all three pads for each of the coin cell clips with solder.
-Even though nothing gets soldered to the center pads, tinning helps to build the pad up to ensure a good contact.
+Entirely tin all three pads for each of the coin cell clips with solder.
+Even though nothing gets soldered to the center pads, tinning helps to build the pad up to ensure a good contact to the respective coin cell.

 Step 7: Digispark